Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Cymolutes Günther 1861 etymology not explained, perhaps cymo-, of the waves and lutes, bather, possibly referring to what Günther assumed was its habitat (C. praetextatus, type species, usually occurs in sandy reef flats and shallow lagoons)

-Cymolutes lecluse (Quoy & Gaimard 1824) in memory of naval surgeon M. (Monsieur) de Lécluse, presumably aboard ship from which type was collected; Quoy & Gaimard said he died of yellow fever [presumably a noun in apposition, without the patronymic “i”]
+Cymolutes lecluse (Quoy & Gaimard 1824) in memory of naval surgeon M. (Monsieur) de Lécluse, presumably aboard ship from which type was collected; Quoy & Gaimard said he died of yellow fever [presumably a noun in apposition, without the genitive “i”]

 Cymolutes praetextatus (Quoy & Gaimard 1834) fringed, referring to orange border on dorsal and anal fins